 - Suggested number of Omega Networks: 1-2.
 Likewise for Rifts to Korhal, Omega Worms allow you to move around your army quickly, but it is not necessary to build excessive numbers on a short-duration map.

-Replay PackAttached is a replay pack of the record speed runs for Kerrigan on each map.
-These replays provide a demonstration on how to play Kerrigan to the utmost efficiency.
+Replay PackAttached is a replay pack of the record speedruns for Kerrigan on each map.
+These replays demonstrate how to play Kerrigan at a high level.
+In addition, we have broken down which compositions you'll be able to find on each run:

 Writers: monk, Raincamp, Yuriprime, Zzzapper